, Hong Kong

 “The shortfall of approximately 120,000 student beds highlights the potential for further expansion and investment in the student accommodation sector,” Kathy Lee, head of Research at Colliers Hong Kong, told Hong Kong Business.

-In February, Ovolo Group bought The Sheung Wan, a 56-room boutique hotel in Hong Kong’s Sheung Wan district, for US$41m ($319m).
-The hotel was later converted into a co-living development.
+In February, Ovolo Group sold The Sheung Wan, a 56-room boutique hotel in Hong Kong’s Sheung Wan district, for US$41m ($319m) to Dash Living & PGIM Real Estate.
+The hotel was later converted into a co-living development called Dash Living on Queen's.

 In the first quarter, Hong Kong Metropolitan University bought Urbanwood Hotel in Hung Hom for student housing.
 Now called MU88, the 16-storey tower has 255 rooms and can house 480 people.
 Operations started in August.